 I am now 14 years old.
 I love playing football with my friends at school.
 While I used to sit by the sidelines, I am now able to take part in physical education lessons and play recreational sport.

-In 2018, I was even able to share my health journey at a live TV show organized by Unicef Thailand, called the “Blue Carpet Show”.
+In 2018, I was even able to share my health journey on a live TV show organized by Unicef Thailand, called the “Blue Carpet Show”.
 As part of the event, I got to meet one of Asia’s biggest celebrities – K-pop star Siwon!
 He visited my father and I at the temple and helped tell our story on the show.

 My life has been transformed since that Special Olympics health screening six years ago.
 Without it, I might still be a frail and sickly teenager, and not living a full and active life.